selfdual-brain/dexter-manual/source/04-dex-model.rst

     to a given blockchain where the DEX will be deployed; in the implementation phase this model would typically be mapped to a smart-contract

-Here we focus on the abstract model exclusively.
+Here we focus on the abstract model (i.e. perspective 4) exclusively.
 We make only a very basic assumptions about the underlying blockchain.

 Caution: Our goal in this chapter is to explain the DEX model as it exists in the simulator, not the DEX model to be used in a production implementation of DEX (if any such implementation will happen to be created).
-In the simulation we (obviously) do some simplifications.
+In particular there are several simplifications in place caused by the fact, that we do not simulate the actual blockchain.
+Rather the blockchain functionality is mocked, and we only simulate some key characteristics of blockchain behaviour (like consensus delays for example).

 This UML diagram covers the whole model: